Super Interacting Dark Sector: An Improvement on Self-Interacting Dark Matter via Scaling Relations of Galaxy Clusters: Conclusion

-Studying the M-T relation suggested that constants of interacting models should change with $\frac{\sigma}{m}$.
+Studying M-T relation suggested that constants of interacting models should change with $\frac{\sigma}{m}$.
 The higher the cross-section per unit mass of DM particles is, the stronger the interaction between DE and DM should be.
-The virial ratio is obtained to be higher than $\frac{1}{2}$ for SIDS models and accordingly, the interacting constants are found to be negative, which indicates that energy flows from DM to DE. \\
+The virial ratio is obtained to be higher than $\frac{1}{2}$ for SIDS models and accordingly, the interacting constants are found to be negative, which indicate that energy flows from DM to DE. \\

-We found many quantitive expressions for the virial ratio and interacting constants as functions of $\sigma_m$.
-It indicates that in the SIDS model, interacting constants have a physical meaning, which is related to DM particles mass and cross-section of self-interaction.
+We found many quantitative expressions for the virial ratio and interacting constants as functions of $\sigma_m$.
+It is shown that in SIDS model, interacting constants have a physical meaning, which is related to DM particles mass and cross-section of self-interaction.
 A higher value of $\frac{\sigma}{m}$ reveals a more considerable amount of energy transfer from DM particles to DE. \\

+However, if the future observations approve such a minute upward shift in M-T relation, SIDM effects can exclusively justify the result and there would be no need for SIDS model.
+In fact, the provided method in this study can be used for any observational dataset to investigate the constants of SIDS model. \\

-The approach of this research is founded on the outcomes of previous SIDM simulations.
-Any development in these simulations can help to improve our method and find better assumptions to more precisely studying of both the SIDS model and scaling relations of SIDM.
+The approach of this research is based on the outcomes of previous SIDM simulations.
+Any development in these simulations can help to improve our method and find better assumptions for a more precise study of both SIDS model and scaling relations of SIDM.
 As a result, the provided results will improve if the more intricate and comprehensive simulations are performed.
+In particular, a wide range of baryonic effects would make a notable contribution to the results of these simulations. \\